badger-codes/badger-codes.github.io/index.md

 ## badger-codes

-Happily coding in the Pacific Northwest.
+Happily coding for Project Flecka in the Pacific Northwest.

-Will soon be promoting ethical and sustainable businesses through Project Flecka.